crisluengo/doxpp/doc/commands.md

 ### `\mainpage [(title)]`

+Creates a page with the ID `index`, and `(title)` as the page's title.
+This is the root page for the documentation.
+Text in this block is the page's text.
+See `\page` for more information.

 ### `\name (header)`

 Similar to `\defgroup` or `\addtogroup`, but for class or struct members.
 The `(header)` text